inorbit-ai/robot-sdk-cpp/README.md

 ## Examples

-To illustrate how the SDK library can be used to examples are provided:
+To illustrate how the SDK library can be used the following examples are provided:

 - `example.cpp`: uses a small set of functions for sending data to InOrbit.
 - `demo/demo.cpp`: more comprehensive demo using synthetic data and InOrbit's Maps API.